Ranxin2023/LLM_demo/readme.md

 | **3.
 Cross-modal or Multi-source Integration** | Combining text, images, or tables causes loss of meaning alignment.           | “Figure 2 shows results” — but figure is not linked to the text. |
 | **4.
 Domain/Context Drift**                    | Domain-specific terms not represented in general embeddings.                  | “LLM grounding” vs “retrieval conditioning.”                     |

+### What cause semantic gap
+#### 1. Context Disconnection
+- The system fails to maintain coherent context between user queries and document content — often due to short query text or missing history.
+#### 2. Insufficient Timeliness
+- The data or model embeddings are outdated, so retrieval results are semantically stale.
+#### 3. Cross-modal Mismatch
+- When combining text with tables, charts, or images, semantic alignment across modalities fails.
+#### 4. Accuracy Drop
+- The retrieval model pulls documents that are semantically distant or only partially relevant.
 ### Techniques to Reduce the Semantic Gap
 #### 1. Query Rewriting (LLM-based expansion)
 - Rewrite user queries into more explicit and domain-aligned forms.